Alaverdi Ramazanov: ONE Bantamweight title reign

 His win over Ognjen Topic would set him up for a title shot against Zhang Chenglong for the inaugural ONE Bantamweight Kickboxing World Championship at ONE Championship: Mark Of Greatness on December 6, 2019.
 Despite having mostly fought under Muay Thai rules and showing signs of slowing down in the later rounds, Alaverdi Ramazanov was able to adapt and scored a crucial knockdown before winning the fight by unanimous decision, becoming the first ONE Bantamweight Kickboxing World Champion.

 Alaverdi Ramazanov was scheduled to defend his ONE Bantamweight Kickboxing World title against the reigning ONE Bantamweight Muay Thai World Champion Nong-O Gaiyanghadao at ONE Championship: Heart of Heroes on March 20, 2020.
 He had previously expressed interest in a fight with Nong-O. However, their fight never materialized and the event was cancelled as a result of the COVID-19 pandemic.

 Ramazanov was scheduled to make his first title defense against Capitan Petchyindee Academy at ONE Championship: Unbreakable.
 On January 22, 2021, Ramazanov lost the title to Capitan by second-round knockout via leg kicks.

 Post-title reign

 Ramazanov is scheduled to return against former ONE Featherweight Muay Thai title challenger Pongsiri P.K.Saenchaimuaythaigym at ONE Championship: NextGen III on November 26, 2021.
 He won the fight by split decision.

-Ramazanov faced Capitan Petchyindee Academy at ONE 161 on September 29, 2022.
+Ramazanov faced Capitan Petchyindee Academy in a rematch at ONE 161 on September 29, 2022.
 He won the close bout via split decision.

 Ramazanov was scheduled to face Nong-O Gaiyanghadao for the ONE Bantamweight Muay Thai World Championship on January 14, 2023, at ONE Fight Night 6.
 However, the bout was moved to headline at ONE Friday Fights 1 on January 20.
 He lost the bout via knockout in the third round.

 Ramazanov faced Mavlud Tupiev on March 10, 2023, at ONE Friday Fights 8.
 He lost the fight via unanimous decision.

+Ramazanov then faced Alessandro Sara at ONE Friday Fights 31 on September 1, 2023.
+He won the bout via first-round knockout.

+Ramazanov was issued a six-month suspension from ONE Championship, along with his coach Mehdi Zatout, due to his altercation with the two-sport World Champion Jonathan Haggerty at ONE Fight Night 16 on November 4, 2023 in Bangkok, Thailand.